sedos-project/organization/docs/data_requirements/input_data.md

 * no spaces
 * no special characters
 * avoid dates
-* if dates are used, then without `-`!
+* no hyphens.
+If dates are used, then without `-`!
 E.g.: 2022-10-21 will through an error.
 Use underscore instead!
 * don't start parameter name with a number

 ### Delimiter